Nelson Dilipkumar

 Nelson Dilipkumar (/nɛlsən ðɪliːpkumɑːr/ born 21 June 1984) is an Indian director and screenwriter who predominantly works in Tamil cinema.
-Known for directing crime and action films which incorporate dark humor, he is one of the highest-paid directors in India.
+He is known for directing crime and action films which incorporate dark humor.

 Nelson started his career in 2010 with the feature film Vettai Mannan.
 However, it was shelved due to various reasons.
 He later directed Kolamaavu Kokila (2018), making his debut in the industry.
 He directed Doctor (2021), which emerged a commercial success during the COVID-19 pandemic.
 This was followed by Beast (2022), which emerged as one of the highest-grossing Tamil film of 2022.
 He then worked on Jailer (2023), which became his most successful film; it became one of the highest-grossing Indian film, earning over ₹600 crore worldwide.

 Early life

 Nelson holds a degree in visual communication from New College, Chennai.
 He started his career as an assistant scriptwriter in Star Vijay.
 Nelson's father died in November 2018.
-He is a Christian and his full name is Nelson Dilipkumar.
-Married to Monisha Nelson and have a son.
+He is married to Monisha and they have one child.